AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/cli/command-line-intro.md

     gzip test.txt
     cat test.txt.gz

-Should now be binary, 'zcat' can be used to uncompress and cat
+Should now be binary, 'gunzip -c' can be used to uncompress and cat

-    zcat test.txt.gz
+    gunzip -c test.txt.gz

 To uncompress a file